 Delivering the killer performance with an advantage of convertibility helmet to switch between full face helmet for Enduro and gnarly trails and half face helmet if you want to ride moderately around the town.

-It features lightweight and high-class breathability when you sprint to the top of the hills and enjoy the light and airy ride.
-This helmet is a perfect option for riders who want the full taste of climb and descend on tough terrains.
+It features a lightweight and high-class breathability when you sprint to the top of the hills and enjoy the light and airy ride.
+This helmet is a perfect option for riders who want the full taste of climb and descending on tough terrains.

-It feels snuggly both in half-shell mode and full-face mode with nothing that puts pressure or compress your head.
-Without the chain guard, the helmets feel extremely ventilated comfortable just as a usual trail helmet.
+It feels snuggly both in half-shell mode and full-face mode with nothing that puts pressure or compresses your head.
+Without the chain guard, the helmets feel extremely ventilated and comfortable just like a usual trail helmet.

 - Weighs only 640g in medium size